 What Can You Prep Ahead?

 Quesadillas—and tacos, for that matter—come together fast because the components are easy to assemble.
 This means you can also easily prep those components separately ahead of time.
 You could put together the black beans, peppers, and onions the night or day before.
 Just keep them covered in the refrigerator.
+(Want to go one step further and make your black beans from scratch?
+Here’s how to do it on the stovetop or in a pressure cooker.)

 This recipe is also engineered to produce a little bit of leftover black bean filling, mostly because my kids always want some kind of Mexican-themed food, at least once a week.
 The most natural fit is tacos, but you can also take the filling and load it up over tortilla chips.
 Pop them in the oven with some grated cheese on top, and boom, nachos for dinner!
 (Just chop the avocado and top the nachos once they come out of the oven!)